anonaddy/addy.io/source/_articles/recipients/changing-the-default-recipient-on-your-account.md

 The **default recipient** is the address where new aliases forward mail when you have not chosen a different recipient for that alias.
 You can set one in your [general settings](/help/general-settings/) so that every new alias uses your preferred inbox by default.
 You can still [change the recipients](/help/changing-the-recipients-for-an-alias/) for any alias later.
 This article explains how to change your account’s default recipient.

-## Where to change the default recipient
+<h2 id="where-to-change-the-default-recipient">Where to change the default recipient</h2>

 1. [Log in](https://app.addy.io) and go to **Recipients** in the navigation bar.
 2. Find the recipient you want as the new default and click **Make Default** underneath it (as shown in the red box below).